ramtech123/pocs/webclient-stream-proxy/README.md

 Use following maven build command ```mvn clean install```

 **How to run:**
 Starting point for this module is `AppStarter`.

-When running application, an optional flag `-DproxyAsBuffer=true` can be passed to force the proxy to buffer the request body and then send it to the server.
-By default, proxy tries to send the request as stream.
+*Flags:*
+- `proxyAsBuffer` - when `true`, proxy buffers the request body while proxying it to the server.
+Default value is `false`.
+- `noAsyncProxy` - when `true`, proxy works in _sync mode_, meaning client request is not paused/resumed.
+Default value is `false`.

+If running with IDE, above flags can be modified in the first two lines of the `main` method itself by uncommenting appropriate lines.

-After successfully building the module with maven command, use below commands to run the application:
+If running from command line using jar, use below commands to run the application after successfully building the module with maven command:

-- Run to stream the request: ```java -jar webclient-stream-proxy-1.0-jar-with-dependencies.jar```
+- Run to stream the request in async mode *_(problem scenario)_*: ```java -jar webclient-stream-proxy-1.0-jar-with-dependencies.jar```
 - Run to buffer the request: ```java -jar -DproxyAsBuffer=true webclient-stream-proxy-1.0-jar-with-dependencies.jar```
+- Run to proxy the request in sync mode: ```java -jar -DnoAsyncProxy=true webclient-stream-proxy-1.0-jar-with-dependencies.jar```